Best Temples to visit in Bangkok

 Temple of the Emerald Buddha Bangkok

 The most important temple within the grounds of the Grand Palace is Wat Phra Kaew or the Temple of the Emerald Buddha.
 The building is impressive and houses a statue of the Buddha made from Emerald.
-You are unable to enter to approach the Emerald Buddha and the statue is quite small and you can only see it from a distance.
+You can now enter the temple (before you were unable to enter) but photography and video is forbidden within the temple.
+You can snap a picture from just out the front of the temple.

 Emerald Buddha